-5.2.7.6 Tailed Frog and Parent Geology Project
+5.2.7.5 Tailed Frog and Parent Geology Project

 Recent studies in managed forests have emphasized the relationship between parent geology, stream substrate composition, and tailed frog abundance.
 A general hypothesis has emerged that tailed frogs are most abundant in streams on lithologies that produce hard or competent rock (e.g., volcanic basalt) versus those that do not (e.g., marine sandstones).
-However, a study in Olympic National Park found that tailed frogs were abundant on both marine and volcanic parent material, and a broader regional study, performed in 2008, did not find a clear pattern with regard to lithologies.
+However, a study in Olympic National Park found that tailed frogs were abundant on both marine and volcanic parent material, and a broader regional study, performed in 2008, did not find a clear pattern linked to lithologies.
 These studies were largely observational and the distinction between geologies was extrapolated from the results.
 The Tailed Frog and Parent Geology project would test the parent geology hypothesis throughout Washington.

-This project has not been scoped and scoping efforts are currently on hold.
+This project has not been scoped.

-5.2.7.7 Dunn's Salamander Project
+5.2.7.6 Dunn's Salamander Project